alexei-erm/ada-pinacolada-datastory/README.md

 Through our analysis of the CMU movie dataset, spanning pre and post-9/11 eras, we hope to unearth patterns, trends, and anomalies that illuminate the multifaceted relationship between historical events and cinematic narratives.
 As we unravel the *reel impact of real-world events* (*tu-dums*), our journey promises to uncover not only the challenges but also the opportunities for more authentic storytelling in the world of cinema.
 So, grab your popcorn, and.... *Lights...
 Camera...
 Action!*

+# *"Nice to meet you, I'm Data"*: getting familiar with the dataset

+recycle P2, facts and graphs about initial pre-processings

 # Wait a second...
 How do we detect arab characters?

 Indeed, an important stepping stone for the analysis is to have a consensus on what do we mean by "Arab" character or location.

 *explain use of chatGPT word list, filtering + muslim VS arabic* --> + matteo's branch

-# *"Nice to meet you, I'm Data"*: getting familiar with the dataset

-recycle P2, facts and graphs about initial pre-processings

-# First steps: the implicit connotations in movie plots

-use P2's word clouds // sentiment analysis? diff models?
-Bert etc...

-# Digging deeper: crime and war genre
+# [...] the crime and war genre

 Explore the link between arab chars and c&w genre pre/after 2001, depending on regions  (--> Observationnal study + are you more likely to be part of a c&w genre as an arab character post-2001?)

+BUT no results on positive/negative connotation yet, so next part)

+# [...]  implicit connotations in movie plots

+use P2's word clouds + LDA for topic modeling

-#
+# Sentiment analysis